Stocks gain ground, Twitter soars on news of Musk stake

 Russia's invasion of Ukraine has elevated concerns about rising inflation and the impact on global economic growth.
 Prices for everything from food to clothing had already been rising and the war has made for even more volatile energy prices.

-U.S. benchmark crude oil prices rose 2.3% and Brent crude, the international standard rose 1.7%.
+The price of U.S. benchmark crude oil rose 3% and Brent crude, the international standard rose 2.1%.
 Prices are up roughly 40% globally, which has put pressure on costs for gasoline and other goods.

 The two-year yield remains above the 10-year yield, which is a potentially ominous sign.
 Such a flip of the usual relationship between two- and 10-year yields has preceded many recessions in the past, though it hasn't been a perfect predictor.
 Some market watchers caution the signal may be less accurate this time, because of distortions in yields caused by extraordinary measures by the Federal Reserve and other central banks to keep interest rates low.